-In addition to static configuration, there is one runtime configuration option for the Power Manager.
-For both CC3200 and MSP432, one of the configuration elements of the Power configuration structure (both in PowerCC3200_Config and PowerMSP432_Config) is the "enablePolicy" flag.
+There is one runtime configuration option for the Power Manager.
+For each target, one of the configuration elements of the Power configuration structure (that is, PowerCC3200_Config, PowerCC26XX_Config, or PowerMSP432_Config) is the "enablePolicy" flag.
 This Boolean determines whether the configured Power policy function is called on each pass through the Idle loop.
-By default, this flag is set to "false" in the TI-RTOS examples.
+This flag is typically set to "false" in the TI-RTOS examples.
 This allows the application to be initially run in a debugger without possible side-effects due to transitions into a low-power state.
 This is especially critical for CC3200 devices, because sleep transitions usually cause a debugger detach.